iclr-blogposts/2024/_posts/2024-05-07-rlhf-without-rl.md

    maximum-entropy inverse RL<d-cite key="ziebart2008maximum"/>.
    Intuitively, it encourages the reward function to assign higher rewards to completions that are preferred by humans.
    Usually, the reward function is parameterized by the LM itself with an additional linear layer.
-Thus, the mapping from $(x, y)$ to $r(x, y)$ is given by simply concatenating the sequences $x$ and $y$ and passing the embedding of the last (or an differently selected) token through a linear layer.
+Thus, the mapping from $(x, y)$ to $r(x, y)$ is given by simply concatenating the sequences $x$ and $y$ and passing the embedding of the last (or a differently selected) token through a linear layer.
 5. Fine-tune the LM by viewing it as a policy $\pi_\theta$ and using RL with the learned reward function $r_\phi$ as the reward.
 For this step, a separate dataset of prompts $\mathcal{D}\_{\text{RL}}$ is used to query the LM and collect completions.
    Since the reward is learned on a very limited subset of possible completions, and is therefore unreliable in